jdowner212/Ambigrams_DDGAN/README.md

 ### Drawing ambigrams with neural networks

-This example above is simple, but as words lengthen, ambigrams can be harder to produce by hand.
+The example above is simple, but as words lengthen, ambigrams can be harder to produce by hand.
 Can we get a neural network to do the work for us?

 #### Generative Adversarial Networks (GANs)
 A traditional GAN (Generative Adversarial Network) consists of two core parts -- a discriminator network and a generator network.
 The discriminator is trained to distinguish between 'real' and 'fake' images, and the generator is a convolutional neural network that performs a forward pass on randomly-generated values to produce an image.